AP Computer Science A

 5.5.0.
 Overview

 One common way of storing information digitally is in a text-file format: characters arranged in lines of text.
-The names of these files often have a short extension such as txt identifying them as text files, although other extensions exist as well.
+The names of these files often have a short extension such as txt or csv identifying them as text files, although other extensions exist as well.
 If you use BlueJ to manage your projects for this class, you maybe have noticed that your projects are automatically created with a file called README.TXT.
 This is a text file, sometimes called a plaintext file, that can be read by any text editor.

 Like most programming languages, Java allows you to read information from a text file for use in a program, and to write information to a text file for storage.
 This can be convenient if you wish to store the output from a program's calculations, for example.
 Or perhaps you have a game, and you want to keep track of the highest score ever achieved.
 The game program can save high scores into the text file while it's running and retrieve those scores the next time the game is run.